gurditsingh/hydeout/_posts/test.md

 	```

 ## What files are kept under the Delta table location
-In Delta table creation the LOCATION property that points to the underlying files which make the Delta table special.
+In Delta table creation the LOCATION property that points to the underlying files and one swhich make the Delta table special.

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep1.JPG?raw=true)

 If we see in the above results of ls command we have bunch of output files in parquet (that we will discuss later) and one directory called **_delta_log**.
 As we know Delta lake provides number of features like ACID transactions, scalable metadata handling, time travel and others.
 The Delta lake have achieved these functionalities with the help of _delta_log also known as Delta transaction log.

-## What Is the Delta Transaction Log?

-The Delta Lake transaction log (also known as the Delta Log) is an ordered record of every change that has been performed on a Delta Lake table.
+## How Delta table physically store ?

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep1_tlog.jpg?raw=true)